-Title X agencies are required to update their sliding fee discount schedule (SFDS) annually according to changes to the federal poverty level (FPL) and should consider other adjustments when their full fee (or charge) schedule has been updated.
-According to Title X Program Requirements, Title X agencies must ensure that their SFDS and resulting discounted dollar amount uninsured clients are charged based on an individual's ability to pay, and do not provide a barrier to services.
+Title X agencies are required to update their sliding fee discount schedule (SFDS) annually according to changes to the federal poverty level (FPL).
+Other adjustments should also be considered when full fee (or charge) schedule has been updated.
+According to Title X Program Requirements, Title X agencies must ensure that the SFDS and resulting discounted dollar amount uninsured clients are charged is based on an individual's ability to pay, and is not a barrier to services.
 This is especially pertinent to individuals with family incomes between 101% and 250% of the FPL.
 Title X subrecipients should discuss plans and changes to the SFDS with their Title X grantee to assure that all grantee-specific requirements related to charging, billing, and collecting funds for services are reflected.